 Discovering new flavors is one of traveling’s greatest joys.
 But in a city that offers literally hundreds of dining options, where do you start?
-Here, in no particular order, are 10 signature Scottsdale dishes to kick off your culinary explorations.
+Here, in no particular order, are some signature Scottsdale dishes to kick off your culinary explorations.

 One of the stars of Chef Gio Osso’s stellar menu of Mediterranean cuisine, this succulent dish features slow-cooked octopus that’s marinated and charred to perfection.
 The dish gets a little kick from the calabrese chili butter, while the lemon chickpeas and arugula and fennel side salad cool things off.

 All guacamoles are not created equal, and Chef Matt Carter’s 12-ingredient tableside guac at The Mission is exceptional.
 Creamy Haas avocados, fresh garlic, chipotle puree, roasted pepitas, cotija and many more bits of goodness are hand mixed while you watch.
 Tip: Your guacamole comes with crispy house-made chips, but we recommend ordering the warm corn tortillas served on a heated salt block.

 Named one of the 10 best restaurant dishes of 2010 by Food & Wine, Chef Charleen Badman’s Braised Leeks with mozzarella and a fried egg are practically a local legend.
 They’re a seasonal item, so if you don’t find them on the menu, opt for one of the other veggie dishes on FnB’s menu of locally sourced, organic delights – after one bite you’ll know how Chef Badman earned her rep as the “Veggie Whisperer.”